 Depreciation information

-In respect of each disclosure year of the CPP regulatory period, provide the information specified in this clause.
+In respect of each disclosure year of the CPP regulatory period, the CPP applicant must provide the information specified in this clause.

-The sum of depreciation for each type of asset-
+The sum of depreciation

-for which the proposed method of determining depreciation is the standard depreciation method; and
+by either asset category or each type of asset for which the proposed method of determining depreciation is the standard depreciation method; and

-for which the proposed method of determining depreciation is something other than the standard depreciation method.
+for each type of asset where the proposed method of determining depreciation is an alternative depreciation method.

 For each type of asset to which subclause (2)b) applies-